Prenetics, Prudential, and others launch Project Screen - a non-profit initiative providing a WHO-approved solution to get tested and diagnosed for COVID-19 from home in Hong Kong

 About Project Screen

-Project Screen, driven by the duty of responsibility to expand COVID-19 testing, signifies a collective response and commitment to the increased need for COVID-19 screening in the community, and have set out to make RT-PCR testing easy, safe and accurate.
+Project Screen is driven by a duty of responsibility, to signify a collective response and commitment to the increased need for COVID-19 testing in the community.
+Project Screen has set out to make RT-PCR COVID-19 testing easy, safe and accurate.
+Together, let's fight COVID-19 in Hong Kong, for Hong Kong.

-The consortium who play an integral role have provided philanthropic and operational support consisting of Prenetics, Prudential Hong Kong, Chinese University Hong Kong (CUHK), Xcelom, Supreme Mason Healthcare, hpa SOCIAL, Beyond Ventures and Pickupp.

 About Prenetics